atk4/data/docs/references.md

 $i->set('currency', 'GBP');
 $i->save();

-// will update $i->get('currency_id') to the corresponding ID for currency with name GBP.
+// will update $i->get('currency_id') to the corresponding ID for currency with name GBP
 ```

 This behavior is awesome when you are importing large amounts of data, because